bsamtleben/color-ctf-walkthroughs/machines/aqua/hints.md

 <details>
   <summary><b>Hint 1:</b> Scanning for vulnerabilities</summary>
   <br>
   Try to identify the exposed services and the used software.
-Check for known vulnerabilities of the discovered software versions.
+Check the discovered software versions for known vulnerabilities.
 </details>

 <details>